 A free online gathering from POC individuals who are in need of space to remember, share and root themselves in generational resilience.

-POC communities, we need to take space too.
+People of colour, we need to take space too.
 Let’s connect by sharing our stories that root us in the history, creativity and imaginations of those that stood before us and with us.
-In times of amplified crisis’ such as pandemics, climate change and conflicts; POC bare the disproportionate impacts.
+In times of amplified crisis’ such as pandemics, climate change and conflicts; people of colour bare the disproportionate impacts.
 This can be heavy and fuelling at the same time; as is holding many cultural identities in different spaces, feeling connected and disconnected to many lands.
 Join us in a holding space, to share stories of memories and ‘philosophies’ / beliefs / spiritual practices.
 Poems and artwork are welcome to be shared during the gathering.

 In this session, Serayna Keya will be prompting participants to remember through a series of questions; to share across cultures and experiences.
 A few questions to start with: What’s your favourite fruit with a story?
 Tell us a story an elder told you?
 How are you and aren’t you connected to the Earth?